sciabarra/AgileSites/doc/tutorial/ReadContent.md

 ![Find Page Definition](../img/snap6558.png)

-Search for the `MyHome` page definition, edit it and add as a required field the newly created attribute MyTitle.
+Search for the `MyHome` page definition, edit it and add as a required field the newly created attribute `MyTitle`.

 ![Add attribute](../img/snap7313.png)

 ### Add other attributes